 The dish appears to be very terrarium-esque, but mosses do not make ideal terrarium plants.

-David Spain advises creating this type of covered dish garden for short durations, “To enjoy the beauty of the cloched moss garden for a brief period, like over a weekend or when friends come over for good conversation.
-When the moss dish garden is not on “show” remove the glass to better regulate the moisture content and air circulation.”
+Moss And Stone Gardens advises creating this type of covered dish garden for short durations, “To enjoy the beauty of the cloched moss garden for a brief period, like over a weekend or when friends come over for good conversation.
+When the moss dish garden is not on ‘show’ remove the glass to better regulate the moisture content and air circulation.”

 With a renewed popularity of terrariums, and the desire to be around mosses, many are using moss in their designs.
 The guidance below, may help your mosses thrive under terrarium conditions.
-For the best results, consider creating your terrarium like David did above; by day, uncovered, a lovely moss dish; by night, a glistening, globe of glass covering a garden.
+For the best results, consider creating your terrarium like Moss And Stone Gardens did above; by day, uncovered, a lovely moss dish; by night, a glistening, globe of glass covering a garden.

 KEEPING MOSSES IN A TERRARIUM